rougier/python-opengl/02-introduction.rst

 ..
 Note::

    The shader language is called glsl.
-There are many versions that goes from 1.0 to 1.5 and subsequents version get the number of OpenGL version.
+There are many versions that goes from 1.0 to 1.5 and subsequent version get the number of OpenGL version.
 Last version is 4.6 (June 2017).

 If you want to understand modern OpenGL, you have to understand the graphic